jasonwhite/button/docs/_docs/tutorial.md

 As expected, it ran the two rules in `button.json`, but the second rule didn't really do anything.
-The generated `.BUILD.lua.json` has no rules in it because `BUILD.lua` isn't generating any yet.
+The generated `.BUILD.lua.json` has no rules in it because `BUILD.lua` isn't creating them yet.

 `BUILD.lua` currently only has a comment in it: